How many hours of sleep do you get each night?

 The average adult requires 7-9 hours depending on their circumstances and genetics, but most Americans are not getting this.

 Nearly 1/3 of adults get less than 6 hours of sleep per night.
 More than a third of Americans have trouble sleeping every night while over half report sleep problems at least a few nights a week.
-The use of medications to help with sleep have also dramatically increased in recent years.
+The use of have also dramatically increased in recent years.